 Just as our physical features give us our unique appearance, the articulation, prioritisation, and clarity of our values determine our individual identity.
-Because values are unique to us, they can be difficult to articulate.
+Because values are unique to us, they can be difficult to express so that we and others fully understand.
 Using a string of words can help us to understand what it is that we feel.
 For example, 'freedom' for me might equate with risk taking and adventure, while for you it might mean independence and choice.
 If you feel that you are out of kilter with your values, try articulating them using such a string of words.